dprojects/Woodworking/README.md

 # Macro tools - how to update

-Macro tools included in this workbench may not be upd-to-date.
-All the macro tools will be developed separately because You may not want to use whole workbench to use only one macro tool.
+Macro tools included in this workbench may not be up-to-date.
+All the macro tools will be developed separately because You may not want to use whole woodworking workbench to use only one macro tool.

 To update macro tools You can:
 * Use option from `Woodworking` menu.